kacpertopol/cam_board/README.md

 # DESCRIPTION

-Point your laptop web cam at a piece of paper and the program will stretch the writable area over the whole screen.
+Point your laptop web cam (or any streaming webcam) at a piece of paper (or an actual whiteboard) and the program will stretch the writable area over the whole screen.

 ![](demo.gif)